Star Wars: Episode III – Revenge of the Sith (video game): Plot

 Anakin Skywalker and Obi-Wan Kenobi arrive on board the Invisible Hand, the Separatist flagship of General Grievous, who has kidnapped Supreme Chancellor Palpatine above Coruscant.
-After battling droids in the main hangar bay and while ascending the elevators, the duo arrive at the general's quarters, where Palpatine is being held.
-However, the two are then confronted by Grievous' master Count Dooku and in the ensuing duel, Obi-Wan is knocked out and Anakin, in violation of Jedi teachings, brutally kills Dooku by running him through with his lightsaber.
-The pair then escape with Palpatine but are recaptured and brought before Grievous on the ship's bridge.
+After battling droids in the main hangar bay and ascending the elevators, the duo arrives at the general's quarters, where Palpatine is being held.
+However, they are then confronted by Grievous' master Count Dooku and in the ensuing duel, Obi-Wan is knocked out and Anakin, in violation of Jedi teachings, brutally kills Dooku by running him through with his lightsaber.
+The pair then escapes with Palpatine but are recaptured and brought before Grievous on the ship's bridge.
 They escape as the badly damaged ship capsizes in orbit and fight off Grievous' bodyguards while the general escapes.
 Anakin manages to save everyone by crashing the ship on Coruscant.

 Obi-Wan journeys to Utapau in search of Grievous and confronts him after he dispatches the Separatist council to the planet of Mustafar for safety.
 Obi-Wan then duels Grievous as Republic Army clones invade and battle the droids.
 Grievous reaches the launch platform where his ship is situated, but Obi-Wan impales and kills him.
 Meanwhile, on Coruscant, Anakin discovers Jedi Master Mace Windu preparing to execute Palpatine, who is revealed to be the Sith lord Darth Sidious, in his office.
 Anakin, who believes Palpatine can help him, intervenes and duels Windu, who attempts to fight off Anakin before returning to finish off the chancellor.
-Anakin stabs him and throws him out a window to his death; Palpatine then takes Anakin under his wing, dubs him "Darth Vader", and orders him to wipe out all of the Jedi in the Jedi Temple.
-Darth Vader and an army of clone troopers make their way to the Temple, where he kills librarian Jocasta Nu, initiating the massacre.
+Anakin stabs him and throws him out a window to his death; Anakin then pledges himself to the Sith.
+Palpatine dubs him "Darth Vader" and orders him to wipe out all of the Jedi in the Jedi Temple.
+Vader and an army of clone troopers make their way to the Temple, where he kills librarian Jocasta Nu, initiating the massacre.
 While the clones mop up the survivors, Vader confronts Serra Keto and crushes her with a pillar.
-He is then confronted by her master, Cin Drallig, whom he also duels.
-The two wind up outside of the temple, where Vader impales Drallig through the chest.
+He is then confronted by her master, Cin Drallig, whom he also duels—the two wind up outside the temple, where Vader impales Drallig through the chest.